stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/05-faults.md

-This step shows how to inject delays and test the resiliency of your application.
+This step shows how to inject faults and test the resiliency of your application.

+Istio provides a set of failure recovery features that can be taken advantage of by the services in an application.
+Features include:

+* Timeouts
+* Bounded retries with timeout budgets and variable jitter between retries
+* Limits on number of concurrent connections and requests to upstream services
+* Active (periodic) health checks on each member of the load balancing pool
+* Fine-grained circuit breakers (passive health checks) – applied per instance in the load balancing pool

+These features can be dynamically configured at runtime through Istio’s traffic management rules.

+A combination of active and passive health checks minimizes the chances of accessing an unhealthy service.
+When combined with platform-level health checks (such as readiness/liveness probes in OpenShift), applications can ensure that unhealthy pods/containers/VMs can be quickly weeded out of the service mesh, minimizing the request failures and impact on latency.

+Together, these features enable the service mesh to tolerate failing nodes and prevent localized failures from cascading instability to other nodes.

 ## Fault Injection
-While Istio provides a host of failure recovery mechanisms, it is still imperative to test the end-to-end failure recovery capability of the application as a whole.
+While Istio provides a host of failure recovery mechanisms outlined above, it is still imperative to test the end-to-end failure recovery capability of the application as a whole.
 Misconfigured failure recovery policies (e.g., incompatible/restrictive timeouts across service calls) could result in continued unavailability of critical services in the application, resulting in poor user experience.